 Liberalism vs “Social Justice”

 Social justice is a good thing.
 It is almost unheard of for anyone to say they would not want a just society.
 Humans are a social species with an innate sense of justice.
 We aspire to its ideal.
 This unanimous agreement breaks down when we attempt to make justice real.
-What does a just society would look like?
+What does a just society look like?
 How it can be accomplished?
 Those of us who consider ourselves progressive generally see a just society as one in which no-one is disadvantaged by their class, race, sex, sexuality, or gender identity.
 And yet even we disagree with each other about how to achieve that.
 Brushing broadly, (small-l, classical, and traditional) liberals and radicals see very differently the means by which a just society should be achieved.
 The main dispute about this is currently between the liberals and the genuinely radical movement that presumptuously calls itself “Social Justice.”

 Liberalism—and social justice—predates the current “Social Justice” movement by several hundred years.
 In the West it formed gradually over the modern period (from the end of the Medieval until roughly now) making society freer, fairer, and more democratic.
 It did so by moving away from premodern societal structures in which everyone had their place in society, largely defined by their class and sex, and in which everybody was expected to affirm their commitment to the Church and the monarchy and to form heterosexual family units led by a father.
 In fits and starts with many setbacks and disasters, liberal, secular democracies formed.
 The idea that one’s identity dictated one’s station in life and conformity of belief as a moral imperative was gradually eroded in favor of individualism, pluralism, and universalism.